mousemke/flounder/README.md

 These functions are intended for use in the user provided event callbacks

 ```
-this.destroy()                  // removes event listeners, then flounder
+this.deselectAll()
+this.destroy()
-this.disable( bool )            // true or not true
+this.disable( bool )
 this.getOption( num )
 this.getSelectedOptions()
 this.getSelectedValues()
 this.rebuildOptions( options )
-this.refs                       // contains references to all flounder elements
-this.setValue()                 // sets item with an index (number) or
-                                // value (string)
+this.refs
+this.setIndex( index, multiple )
+this.setValue( value, multiple )
 ```

+`deselectAll()` deselects all options

+`destroy()` removes event listeners, then flounder

+`disable( bool )` disables or reenables flounder

+`getOption( num )` returns the option element and the div element at a specified index as an object `{ option : option element, div : div element }`

+`getSelectedOptions()` returns the currently selected option tags in an array

+`getSelectedValues()` returns the currently selected values in an array

+ `rebuildOptions( options )` completely rebuilds the select boxes with new or altered options

+`refs` contains references to all flounder elements

+`setIndex( index, multiple )` sets the item with the passed index as selected.
+If multiple is true and it is a multi-select box, it is selected additionally.
+Otherwise it's selected instead.
+This accepts arrays as well.
+Without multiple equaling true it will only select the last option.

+`setValue( value, multiple )` sets the item with the passed value as selected.
+If multiple is true and it is a multi-select box, it is selected additionally.
+Otherwise it's selected instead.
+This accepts arrays as well.
+Without multiple equaling true it will only select the last option.

 Contributing